 This website will help support you in choosing the right financial advisor:

 This is a great website that will support you in getting the most out of a financial advisor and how they can support you.

 Whenever you buy something, be it a product or a service, on the high street or online, you have rights.
 Knowing your rights can help if what you have paid for does not meet your expectations or is faulty.

 This website details the various consumer rights you have:

 The first thing to ask yourself, is do you actually need to borrow money?
-This question is essential when working out how much you need, how much you can afford and what you are spending it on.
+This question is essential when working out how much you need to borrow, how much you can afford to repay and what you need the loan for?

 This is an excellent website that will talk you through the different stages of borrowing money and what your options are: